ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 - Includes a Terminal.usc file for TheIDE’s layout editor.

 ## Examples
 As it is already noted above, one of the strengths of the Terminal Package is that it allows you to do more with less.
 The examples provided below are meant to illustrate this point.
-Four examples are provided with the package:
+Five examples are provided with the package:

 1. Basic terminal
 2. Ssh terminal
 3. Terminal in a web browser
 4. Terminal splitter
+5. Ssh terminal splitter

 ### Basic Terminal Example
 This example demonstrates the basic usage of the Terminal widget and its interaction with the PtyProcess class.
 Creating an xterm-compatible virtual terminal emulator with inline images and mouse tracking support requires only 29 sLoC: